ClementTsang/bottom/README.md

 - Config file support for custom colours and default options.

-- Maximizing of widgets of interest.
+- Maximizing of widgets of interest to take up the entire window.

 Details about each widget can be found [here](./docs/widgets.md).